Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: The number of degrees of freedom

 Consider the ``residuals'' defined by

 If the model were exact and we use the exact values of the parameters $a_0$ and $a_1$ the $\epsilon_i$ would be independent and each have a Gaussian distribution with zero mean and standard deviation unity.
+However, choosing the \textit{best-fit} values of $a_0$ and $a_1$ \textit{from the data} according to Eq.~\eqref{sline} implies that